Français

 No borough selected.

-1. Go to the permit counter to check if your establishment is located in a zone where building a commercial terrace is authorized.
+1. Go to the permit counter to check if the location of your establishment is conducive to building a terrace on public property

-3. Submit an application for a permit online or at the permit counter.
+3. Apply online or at the permit counter

 Amount